 1200 – 1600

 Caribs originating from Dominica and St Vincent made regular incursions to Barbuda and during this period Barbuda was given the name ‘Wa’omoni’ by the Caribs.
 In 1493 Columbus passed through the Eastern Caribbean south of Antigua but it’s not clear whether he had any contact with Barbuda.
 In the early days attempts to settle the Caribbean islands were continually being made by seafarers from Europe – including the Dutch, the Spanish, the French, the Portuguese and the English.
 There were regular incidents between them and lawlessness in an area they described as ‘beyond the line’.
 The risk of pirates and privateers, the hot climate, dangerous hurricanes, extreme poverty and unfamiliar surroundings all took their toll on the settlers, making their early attempts mostly unsuccessful.
 Many of the first to go to the Americas were travelling as indentured servants, often the rural poor escaping extreme poverty in England.
 Later, prisoners were sent abroad and others left to escape the British Civil war.
-It’s said that the first generation went to the West Indies poor, but if they survived, the second generation would come back rich.
 Over the next one hundred and fifty years a third of all who came here are said to have died within three years of arriving.

 On Barbuda Captain Smith and John Littleton attempted to colonise Barbuda from St Kitts, under a Letters Patent issued to the Earl of Carlisle in 1625.
 In these Letters Patent, Barbuda was named Barbado.
 This attempt at colonisation failed as a result of fierce Carib resistance but further early settlers called Barbuda Dulcina and by 1666 the village of Codrington had been established as the main residential centre.